jsarriaa/PHGv2Tools/README.md

 - #### Check identity against pangenome
-Reads all pangenome haplotypes and compair with an imputated h.vcf, to extract the percentage of the genome is used to build up the imputed haplotype.
-It is now only based in nº ranges itself, not based in base pairs absolute ammount.
+Reads all pangenome haplotypes and compare with an imputated h.vcf, to extract the percentage of the genome is used to build up the imputed haplotype.
+It is now only based in nº ranges itself, not based in base pairs absolute amount.
 Call the function with ```check-imputated-haplotype``` and provide as arguments:
 ```
 --hvcf-folder // -folder  <Folder path to the h.vcf files of the pangenome database>  #Built with phg create-maf-vcf
 --hvcf-file // -file <Imputed h.vcf>  #Built with phg find-paths
 ```
-Working on ploting the results, for now we get a list for the results:
+Working on plotting the results, for now we get a list for the results:
 ```
 Total ranges in ../output/ensambled_genomes/1740D-268-01_S1_L001_R1_001_GDB136.h.vcf is 65703